Reliable Off-Policy Learning for Dosage Combinations: Experiments

 \textbf{Robustness checks:} We evaluate the robustness of our method across settings with different levels of limited overlap.
 For this, we vary the dosage bias $\alpha$ (in Fig.~\ref{fig:dosage_bias}) and the number of dosages $p$ (in Fig.~\ref{fig:dosage_dim}).
 Here, we use DCNet for modeling $\hat{\mu}(t, x)$ in both methods, but then vary the policy selection (na{\"i}ve vs. reliable, as defined above).
 Our method (DCNet+reliable) shows robust behavior.
 As desired, it achieves a low regret and a low variation in all settings.
 In contrast, the na\"ive method leads to high variation.
 This must be solely attributed to that our constrained optimization for avoiding regions with limited overlap leads to large performance gains.
 We also observe another disadvantage of the na\"ive method: it may select a suboptimal policy out of the different runs due to the fact that the estimation of $\hat{\mu}(t, x)$ is erroneous in regions with limited overlap.
 Again, this underlines the benefits of our method for reliable off-policy learning of dosage combinations in settings with limited overlap.
+In Appendix~\ref{sec:appendix_experiments}, we demonstrate the robustness of our method in further setups.

 ~